 Conservative values for sustainability

 In addition, there are different types of intrinsic and extrinsic values that are relevant for those of different political persuasions.
-For those on the centre-right, intrinsic values are likely to include an emphasis on intergenerational duty, and the idea that people are responsible for their local communities (both forms of the value type ‘benevolence’).
+For those on the centre-right, intrinsic values are likely to include an emphasis on intergenerational duty, and the idea that people are responsible for their local communities (both forms of the value type ‘benevolence’[ref]Shrubsole, Guy, 2011.
+The environment and conservative values.
+In Boyle, D. Different Politics, Same Planet.
+Values for sustainable development beyond left and right.
+London[/ref]).
 Cultural conservatism, to preserve the nation’s heritage – such as the British countryside– is a form of biocentrism and thereby another intrinsic value.